• Skip to content

 pregnancy illustration, week 37

-Antenatal depression in women and antenatal depression in men can get in the way of your daily life.
-If you feel like you’re not coping or you’re worrying how you’ll cope after your baby is born, this is another good reason to talk to someone you trust.
+Antenatal anxiety and antenatal depression can get in the way of your daily life.
+If you feel like you’re not coping or you’re worrying about how you’ll cope after your baby is born, this is another good reason to talk to someone you trust.

 You could talk to a friend, your partner, or your doctor or midwife.
 You could also call Lifeline on 131 114, Beyond Blue on 1300 224 636 or PANDA on 1300 726 306.